eccentricOrange/personal-blogs/docs/tools.md

 *   **Make small, frequent commits**

     This makes it easier to understand what's going on, and to revert *specific* changes if something goes wrong.
+You can also merge changes from different branches more easily, especially if you're working with others.

 *   **Use branches**